WASH improving lives

 ZOA’s overall mission is to ensure positive change at community level by supporting women, men, girls and boys to realize dignified and resilient lives.
 Clean drinking water and basic sanitation are of primary importance for human survival and wellbeing.

-When it comes to WASH, ZOA strives that more people who live in fragile contexts, especially women and girls, will have increased sustainable access to safe water and decent sanitation, and apply adequate hygiene practices.
+It is our goal that that more people who live in fragile contexts, especially woman and girls, have increased sustainable access to safe water and decent sanitation.
+We also want to train and equip them with the right tools and skills to apply adequate hygiene practices.
 Working at a local level gives ZOA the advantage of really understanding the situation on the ground.
 ZOA has extensive experience in both urban and rural WASH-projects in Africa and Asia.

 What we do

 Clean and safe water is a basic and live-saving necessity for every person on earth.
 Still millions of people, mainly children, annually die or are seriously sickened by a host of water-related ailments—many of which are easily preventable.
 ZOA provides safe drinking water in situations of conflict or disaster, where limited or poor access to water and sanitation is further aggravated.
 Together with local organisations and businesses, ZOA constructs new or rehabilitates existing but damaged water infrastructure.
 Technical solutions are suited to the local situation and range from extremely deep boreholes, to rainwater or fog harvesting techniques.

 Imagine you would have to relieve yourself in the bushes every day and night

 Imagine you would have to relieve yourself in the bushes every day and night, rain or shine.
 A lack of proper sanitation services not only breeds disease, it robs people of their human dignity as well.
 Access to and use of hygienic sanitation facilities and an end to open defecation are crucial for public health.